Official images of the new LEGO Icons NASA Space Shuttle Carrier Aircraft have finally been revealed!

 - Pieces: 2417

-What do you think about the rumored LEGO Space Shuttle with SCA?
+What do you think about the new LEGO NASA Shuttle Carrier Aircraft?
 Share it in the comments!

 ReplyThey could the challenger and give you a bag of pieces with no instructions and some missing